 A man and a woman standing side by side begin walking so that their right feet hit the ground at the same time.
 The woman takes 3 steps for each 2 steps of the man.
 How many steps does the man take before their left feet simultaneously reach the ground?

-I gave this problem to three gifted friends of mine and they all failed.
+I gave this problem to three gifted friends of mine and they all failed to solve it.
 I did not, as I solved the problem musically.
 I am very curious and the fact I solved it was not enough.
-I was interested how the problem would look like whatever number of steps the man and woman take.
+I was interested how the problem would look like whatever number of steps the man and the woman take.
 What I found is following:

 2. In a unit of time a woman takes y steps and the man takes x steps.
 Let us explore the various ratios x/y.
 There are 2 types of problems then, each type depending on the ratio:

 2.1.
 Never-problems, where the people will never reach the ground simultaneously with their left feet.
 Such is the problem stated by James L. Adams;